xaviermmi/academic-projects/unsupervised-learning/README.md

-unsupervised learning algo : PCA<br>
-dataviz : Bokeh
+Some projects involving unsupervised techniques.